top of page

 Glove Use: Always wear gloves when handling tracheostomy tubes.

-Nebulisation: Nebulise the tracheostomy tube site with sterile WFI for 10 minutes every hour (or as directed by the clinician) to humidify the airways.
+Nebulisation: Nebulise the tracheostomy tube site with sterile water for injection for 10 minutes every hour (or as directed by the clinician) to humidify the airways.

 Adrenaline (0.5ml of 1:1000 with 4.5ml WFI) may be added as per the anaesthetist’s or surgeon's instructions.